 The information provided in this report, including the Company's financial statements, is the responsibility of management.
 In the preparation of these statements, estimates are sometimes necessary to make a determination of future values for certain assets or liabilities.
 Management believes such estimates have been based on careful judgements and have been properly reflected in the accompanying financial statements.

-May 14, 2020

-On behalf of Management and the Board of Directors,
+June 29, 2020 On behalf of Management and the Board of Directors "Lewis Black" Chairman, President and Chief Executive Officer principal chemical forms in which tungsten is traded

-"Lewis Black"

-Chairman, President and Chief Executive Officer

 Glossary of Terms